Support

 Privacy

-This privacy page is written for Dont Wordle specifically.
+This privacy page is written for Dont wordle pro specifically.
 It explains the small set of data flows that matter on this site: browser-side gameplay state, analytics used to understand how the site performs, and the limited situations where information may be shared with infrastructure or measurement providers.

 The site is built to be playable without an account